 Along with holiday shopping discounts, shoppers will be confronted with pitches for store credit cards at nearly every major retailer that they visit.
 Frequently, these cards come with incentives such as 10% off of your purchases that day, or the promise of coupons arriving in the mail.
 Unfortunately, the checkout counter of your favorite store is not the ideal place to make an important financial decision like applying for a new credit card.
 You’ll rarely have the time to fully examine the cardholder agreement that you are being asked to sign, let alone compare it to competing offers.

 Finally, consider the value of the discount, and compare it other available credit cards.
-For example, the Blue Cash Everyday Card from American Express card has no annual fee and offers new applicants $100 cash back when they use their card to spend $1,000 within three months of account opening.
+For example, the Blue Cash Everyday Card from American Express card has no annual fee and offers new applicants $150 statement credit when they use their card to spend $1,000 within three months of account opening.
 Its rewards program includes 2% cash back at select U.S. department stores, and it even offers 15 months of interest-free financing on both new purchases and balance transfers, with a 3% balance transfer fee.
 While there are some good store cards offered, be sure you’re getting a good one and that you can make the most of its rewards.